Indonesia: Preventing the looming Dairi Prima Mineral mine disaster

 Key concerns:

-Residents of the 11 villages downstream from the Dairi Prima Mineral project have many questions and concerns about this planned zinc and lead mine in an area that seismic experts have described as one of the most earthquake-prone regions in the world.
+Residents of the 11 villages downstream from the Dairi Prima Mineral project have many questions and concerns about the planned zinc mine in an area that seismic experts have described as one of the most earthquake-prone regions in the world.

 The tailings dam that is proposed to store the mine’s toxic waste will sit above the complex of faults that produced the 9.1-magnitude earthquake that caused the 2004 tsunami.
 The area is also prone to torrential rainfall and landslides, making the ground particularly unstable.